-A e know that you are given a lot of information when you are V starting university.
+We know that you are given a lot of information when you are starting university.

-We have decided to put the information about policies, procedures and other important information in one agreement to help you find them.
+We have decided to put the information about rules and the legal bits in one agreement to help you find them.

 Some of these things may not seem very important at the moment, but you need to know that they are there, and to be able to find them easily later if you need to.
 For example, we explain what happens if we have to change something about your course and what will happen if something goes wrong.
 We explain how you can complain and how you can pay your fees.